 If you are a mug collector like I am, you can purchase one of Loganberry Inn’s mugs to take home.
 The ceramic mugs are on display in a cabinet in the downstairs hallway.

-Like the rest of the house, the hallway is a gorgeously appointed.
-Hardwood floors gleam and all reflect Nanette’s love and care of her inn.
-There is an apartment in the basement where she and her husband live with their children.
+Like the rest of the house, the hallway is gorgeously appointed.
+Hardwood floors gleam, reflecting Nanette’s love and care for her inn.
+She and her husband live in an apartment in the basement with their children.

 Prominent People Who Have Stayed at the Loganberry Inn